shlokaGit/Healthcare-Insurance-Claim-Integrity-Monitoring-System/README.md

 # Healthcare Insurance Claim Integrity Monitoring System

-->	Predicted fraudulent insurance claims on a healthcare insurance company dataset, obtained by combining over 500,000 records and 50 features.
+Predicted fraudulent insurance claims on a healthcare insurance company dataset.

-->	Adhered to Data Science life cycle process emphasizing pre-processing, feature engineering, exploratory data analysis and implementation of various ensemble models.
+## Description

+This notebook displays all the major steps of end-to-end Data Science life cycle process for this problem:
+*  Pre-processing,
+*  Feature engineering,
+*  Exploratory data analysis
+*  Implementation of various ensemble models like Random Forests, XGBoost and LightGBM.
-->	Conducted hyperparameter tuning using RandomizedSearchCV achieving an F1-score of 0.75 and identified the top 10 predictive features using each of the models.
+*  Conducted hyperparameter tuning using RandomizedSearchCV achieving an F1-score of 0.75.
+*  Identified the top 10 predictive features using each of the models.